SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jmx-opentelemetry.md

 Below is the input required:

-- **JMX Endpoint**: Enter the value in `host:port` form which will be used to construct the Service URL, the Metric Gatherer's JMX client should use (default: `localhost:11099`).
+- **JMX Endpoint**.
+Enter the value in `host:port` form which will be used to construct the Service URL, the Metric Gatherer's JMX client should use (default: `localhost:11099`).
-- **Jar File Path**: Enter the path to the OpenTelemetry JMX Metric Gatherer file configured in the prerequisites section.
+- **Jar File Path**.
+Enter the path to the OpenTelemetry JMX Metric Gatherer file configured in the prerequisites section.
-- **UserName**: Username for JMX authentication, if applicable.
+- **UserName**.
+Username for JMX authentication, if applicable.
-- **Password**: Password for JMX authentication, if applicable.
+- **Password**.
+Password for JMX authentication, if applicable.

 Click on the **Download YAML File** button to get the yaml file.